 Soak in Glenwood Springs

 Shortly after dinner, you arrive at Glenwood Spring, a Wild West mountain town steeped in history.
 Touted as a wellness destination for its mineral hot springs, it was favored by many famous visitors including gangster Al Capone, legendary Wild West performer Buffalo Bill and dentist-turned-gunfighter Doc Holiday.
 The legendary figures are long gone, but the hot springs are still there, so once you check into Glenwood Hot Springs Resort where your bag is already waiting, unpack your swimsuit and dive in.
-The town’s central bathing house boasts massive hot and warm pools, along with a diving board, and the relaxing soak will assure a good night’s rest.
+The town’s central bathing house has massive hot and warm pools, along with a diving board, and the relaxing soak will assure a good night’s rest.
 Be sure to set your alarm so you don’t oversleep in the morning.

 Down to Denver